By Susan Braden

 An excess amount of exposure to these products can easily strip the enamel from teeth, therefore causing them to become more brittle and sensitive to pain.
 Sometimes, the acids in these products are so destructive that not even cavity-causing bacteria can stand up to them.

-Even some medications, such as aspirin, could potentially contribute to eroded teeth.
+Even aspirin could potentially contribute to eroded teeth.
 Also, underlying medical conditions, including acid reflux disease or disorders such as bulimia, associated with constant vomiting, can erode enamel because of the gastric acids regurgitated into the mouth.

 It is important for patients to plan to have access to a cheap dentist, who can detect the signs of this condition before it is too late.
 "Because dental erosion creates a smooth and shiny appearance of the enamel and causes no pain or sensitivity in its early stages, most patients are not aware that they are suffering from the condition until the problem becomes severe.
 Therefore, the responsibility of early detection and treatment falls on the professionals," Amaechi said.